edgd1er/jeedom-rpi/README.md

 A Jeedom Docker image for Raspberry Pi based on balenalib and Hypriot mysql images.

 This readme shows a **Dockerfile** of a dockerized [Jeedom](https://www.jeedom.com) based on a balena image.
-The mysql database is based on linuxserver mariadb image.
+The mysql database is based on linuxserver mariadb image on a distinct container.

+Jeedom major version is given as a parameter, minor version is the latest from release(v3) or V4-stable branches, at the timeof building a amd64 version is proposed to test on intel cpu the container.

 Docker Hub: https://hub.docker.com/r/edgd1er/jeedom-rpi